 “I had life-saving aorta surgery at Tufts MC in 1998.
 I came home, and I couldn’t stop thinking about how good the service was,” he said.
 “From the janitorial staff to every doctor I met, the care was amazing.
 I’ve never been to another hospital since.”

 Bob was put on the kidney transplant waiting list, and the kidney allocation system in the United States thankfully allowed him to receive kidney offers from across the country, as compared to only local offers because he was so sensitized.
 However, he still had one major concern.

 One thing more important than a kidney transplant

 “I told the doctors that I could not have my kidney transplant the week of my son’s graduation from boot camp,” he said.
 “My son, Bobby, was completing his United States Marine Corps training at Parris Island in North Carolina, and the only way I wasn’t going was if I was dead.”

 The chances that Bob would get a kidney, let alone only three weeks after he was put on the transplant waiting list, were almost nonexistent.
 Beating the odds again, Bob got the call he was waiting for a few days before graduation.
-Dr. Strom had found a kidney for him.
+Tufts MC found a kidney for him.

 “I was really torn and conflicted—I knew this kidney would save my life, but I didn’t want to disappoint Bobby,” Bob said.
 “Donna eventually convinced me to take the kidney.
 Without her, this wouldn’t have happened and I’d still be dying.”